ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ### Problem 6: Line Detection Missing at Track Corners

-**Symptom:** Robot fails to detect turn lines when approaching perpendicular to line
+**Symptom:** Robot fails to detect turn lines when approaching perpendicular to the line

 **Root Cause:**
-- Color sensor positioned too low, only sees paint edge not full line
+- Color sensor positioned too low, only sees the paint edge, not the full line
-- Color value ambiguous between track surface and line
+- Color value is ambiguous between the track surface and the line
-- Detection logic too strict on color matching
+- Detection logic is too strict on color matching

 **Solution Implemented:**
-1. **Reposition sensor** – Raised color sensor by 0.5 cm to see more of line surface
+1. **Reposition sensor** – Raised the color sensor by 0.5 cm to see more of the line surface
 2. **Relax color thresholds** – Accepted both blue (1, 2) and orange (5, 7) codes
 3. **Add spatial filtering** – Ignore single-frame detections; require sustained detection
-4. **Fallback to dead reckoning** – If line not detected for 3 seconds, estimate turn based on timing
+4. **Fallback to dead reckoning** – If the line is not detected for 3 seconds, estimate the turn based on timing

 ### Problem 7: Battery Voltage Sag Under Load